 7. West Thompson Lake, Connecticut

 West Thompson Lake is a 200-acre lake in Thompson, Windham County, Connecticut, and has a total storage capacity of 342 million gallons of floodwater.
-It has a surface elevation of 306 feet.
+It has a surface elevation of 306 feet (92 meters).
 Largemouth and smallmouth bass, pickerel, perch, carp, and sunfish are common warm-water fish species in the lake.
 It is home to natural resources, including habitats, landscapes, plant life, and wildlife.
 Park Rangers are in charge of the forest surrounding the lake, which consists of white pine, oak, birch, and maple.

 6. Lake Ontario, New York

 Lake Ontario is one of North America’s five Great Lakes.
 Ontario, Canada, surrounds the north, west, and southwest, and on the south and east, bordered by New York, USA, whose water borders meet in the middle of the lake.
-As the last lake in the Great Lakes hydrologic chain, Lake Ontario has the lowest mean surface elevation of the lakes at 243 feet (74 m) above sea level.
+As the last lake in the Great Lakes hydrologic chain, Lake Ontario has the lowest mean surface elevation of the lakes at 243 feet (74 meters) above sea level.
 The Great Lakes watershed has a diversity of birds, fish, reptiles, amphibians, and plants, and Lake Ontario is an essential part of that richness.